Evan Griswold of Old Lyme, CT writes:

 About the Conservationists

-Jeff Fiedler is the Nature Conservancy's senior policy advisor for climate and forests.
+When this was originally posted, Jeff Fiedler was the Nature Conservancy's senior policy advisor for climate and forests.

-Dylan Jenkins is the director of forest conservation for the Nature Conservancy in Pennsylvania.
+When this was originally posted, Dylan Jenkins was the director of forest conservation for the Nature Conservancy in Pennsylvania.